 The good news is that the new ELG rule will, for the first time, require dry handling of most coal ash so it’s no longer added to these pits.
 While utilities will have years to meet these new requirements, the ultimate result will be a huge reduction in toxic pollution coming from power plants.
 The ELG rule and EPA’s coal ash rule are already forcing utilities like Alabama Power, Tennessee Valley Authority, and Georgia Power to finally start addressing their outdated storage and handling of coal ash.

 The Clean Water Act required EPA to update these standards.
-States will now have to reflect the standards’ new limits on pollution in the wastewater discharge permits coal plants must maintain and periodically renew.
+States have to reflect the standards’ new limits on pollution in the wastewater discharge permits coal plants must maintain and periodically renew.
 As the rule is implemented over the next several years, public pressure and advocacy will be critical to ensure that our waterways and communities are protected from toxic power plant pollution.

 Create-Your-Own Coal Ash Report